HarvestAPI/apify-linkedin-profile-posts/README.md

 Simply provide one of the following:

-- List of LinkedIn profile/company URLs who posted or re-posted the content.
+- `targetUrls` List of LinkedIn profile/company URLs who posted or re-posted the content.
-- List of LinkedIn Public Identifiers who posted or re-posted the content (e.g., `williamhgates` from `https://www.linkedin.com/in/williamhgates`)
-- List if LinkedIn profile/company IDs who posted or re-posted the content (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)
-- (optionally) List of LinkedIn companies where authors of posts work (e.g., `Microsoft`, `Google`).
+- `authorsCompanies` (optionally) List of LinkedIn companies where authors of posts work.
+LinkedIn URLs (recommended) or just company names for us to search in LinkedIn (e.g., `Microsoft`, `Google`).

 Other params (optionally):